 Approval of dissertation expenses is always at the discretion of the Director of the Doctoral Program, the Director of the School of Communication, and the Annenberg Dean's Office.
 As with travel expenses, dissertation expenses are reimbursed via the online Concur system.
-Until further notice, every individual reimbursement request must be approved by the Dean's Office.
+Every individual reimbursement request must be approved by the Dean's Office before submission to Concur.